ceschini/memcached/docs/CLIP/reports/ours_prompt_ensemble_process.md

 ## About the available labels

 There are 3 available sets of labels that we can choose from.
-The first and simplest one is the `raw_gender_labels`, with only Male and Female prompts, the second one is the `original_clip_labels` where we try to replicate the labels supposedly used by the authors, and finally there is the set presented here, called `age_race_gender_labels`.
+The first and simplest one is the `raw_gender_labels`, with only Male and Female prompts, the second one is the `original_clip_labels` where we try to replicate the labels used by the authors, and finally there is the set presented here, called `age_race_gender_labels`.

 ## About Top K prediction